 Cook County Releases Halloween Rabid Bat Map to Highlight Rabies Prevention

-Cook County's Animal and Rabies Control today released an interactive map of locations where rabid bats were found in Cook County this year.
+The Cook County Department of Animal and Rabies Control (ARC) has released an interactive map of locations where bats who tested positive for rabies were found in Cook County.
+So far this year, nine rabid bats have been found.
 The Halloween-themed map is designed to raise awareness about rabies prevention.

-Cook County’s Geographic Information Systems (GIS) Department created the map using data provided by Animal and Rabies Control.
-"I'm glad we could use GIS to help take a bite out rabies," said Wig Ingente, GIS program coordinator.
+Cook County’s Geographic Information Systems (GIS) Department created the map using data provided by ARC.
+"Using GIS to create a themed interactive map for residents is an incredibly helpful way to display the positive rabies cases,” said Wig Ingente, GIS program coordinator.

-For more information about rabies prevention, please visit the Cook County Animal and Rabies Control website.
+For more information about rabies prevention, visit www.cookcountyil.gov/service/rabies-prevention.